-Taking picture of breastfeeding mother in public to be made illegal in England and Wales
+Taking pictures of breastfeeding mothers in public to be made illegal in England and Wales

 - Published